venj/APUE-in-Swift/Readme.markdown

 Platform
 ========

-Code examples uses standard alone Swift source code, Xcode command line project template or sometimes Xcode Playground, but I will add Linux support later, wherever possible.
+Code examples may be stand-alone Swift file, Swift Package Manager project, Xcode command line project or sometimes Xcode Playground.
+If any of the example is not Linux compatible, it would be, soon.

 License
 =======